Equal Pay for Similar Work

 Our coefficient of interest is $\beta^{seg}$, and we interpret it as the effect of the policy on the share of gender-segregated firms.

-To understand more about the dynamic effects of EPSW, we consider the following difference-in-differences model year by year, where we omit the year before policy announcement as the reference period, so that the set of years included is $\mathcal{T}=\{2005,2006,2007,2009,...,2013\}$.
-By construction, each year (indexed by $\tau$) corresponds to twelve time periods (indexed by $t$).
+To understand more about the dynamic effects of EPSW, we consider a difference-in-differences model period by period, where we define each period to be a half year (January-June, July-December).
+We label the period immediately prior to policy announcement as period -1 and omit it as the reference period.
+Therefore, the set of non-reference periods included in our analysis is $\mathcal{T}:=\{-8,...,-2,0,...,9\}$.
+By construction, each period (indexed by $\tau$) is composed of six months (indexed by $t$).

-where $D_{jt}$ is an indicator that equals 1 in time period $t$ if firm $j$ employs at least 10 long-term workers at policy announcement, and zero otherwise. $\beta^{seg}_\tau$ is the average difference in segregation between treated and control firms in year $\tau$ (relative to 2008).
+where $D_{jt}$ is an indicator that equals 1 in time period $t$ if firm $j$ employs at least 10 long-term workers at policy announcement, and zero otherwise. $\beta^{seg}_\tau$ is the average difference in segregation between treated and control firms in period $\tau$ (relative to period -1).

 Our identifying assumption is that parallel trends hold between treated and control firms.
 That is, $\mathbb{E}[\epsilon_{jt}\cdot D_{jt}]=0$ for all $t$.
-This strategy builds in a partial falsification test, in that we expect coefficient estimates of $\beta^{seg}_\tau$ to be zero for all $\tau<2009$.
+This strategy builds in a partial falsification test, in that we expect coefficient estimates of $\beta^{seg}_\tau$ to be zero for all $\tau<0$.